 Even though little amount of energy is needed when you do a single internet search or send an email.
 However, try to multiply 5.3 billion scraps of energy with the connected greenhouse gases emitted with each online activity.

 So every time a user is using your digital services it requires electrical power.
 Each page view, every single file downloaded and every video or track streamed burns ever more resources.

-It is time your company to realize that your poor choice of UX-design and digital product development and strategy is harming the planet.
+It is time for your company to realize that your poor choice of UX design and digital product development and strategy is harming the planet.
 It is time to take action building it right the first time.
-The digital experiences you build has a major contributor to climate change.
+The digital experiences you build are a major contributor to climate change.

 “Anything we can do to reduce carbon emissions is important, no matter how small, and that includes how we behave on the internet,” says.
 If everybody made changes, it would have more impact,” – Philippa Gaut, a teacher from Surrey.

 1. Sign up for a “Green Energy Web Hosting” Start by choosing to host your digital assets in a data center that uses renewable energy.

 Example of Green Web Hosting Providers by WebsiteBuilderExpert

 DreamHost – Best for green tech & infrastructures

 GreenGeeks – Best green USP InMotion – Best reduction of HVAC power usage

 GoDaddy Hosting – Best variation in practices to minimize carbon footprint